delahny/recount3_llm_explorer/README.md

 # recount3_llm_explorer
-**A Streamlit web application for searching and analyzing gene expression studies** This app uses datasets from the [recount3 database](https://rna.recount.bio/)
+**A Streamlit web application for searching and analyzing gene expression studies.**

+This app uses datasets from the [recount3 database](https://rna.recount.bio/).

 ## Features
 - **Chat Interface** — Ask questions in plain English to search or analyze studies